-In the following, we mostly work in the equivalent representation using periodic last passage percolation.
-However, our bounds on the coalescence of geodesics also have a natural interpretation on the coalescence of second class particles using competition interfaces introduced by Ferrari and Pimentel in~\cite{FP:CompetitionInterface} for the TASEP on the integers started from the rarefaction fan; see also \cite{CP:BusemannSecondClass,FMP:CompetitionInterface, GRS:GeodesicCompetition,S:ExistenceGeodesics,W:Semiinfinite} for further extensions.
+In the following, we mostly use the equivalent representation of the TASEP with periodic boundaries as a periodic last passage percolation model.
+In this case, our bounds on the coalescence of geodesics also have a natural interpretation on the coalescence of second class particles using competition interfaces, introduced by Ferrari and Pimentel in~\cite{FP:CompetitionInterface} for the TASEP on the integers started from the rarefaction fan; see also \cite{CP:BusemannSecondClass,FMP:CompetitionInterface, GRS:GeodesicCompetition,S:ExistenceGeodesics,W:Semiinfinite} for further extensions.
 Note that asymmetric exclusion processes on the circle with two or more kinds of particles without annihilation, are of independent interest.
 In particular, already the invariant measure of a multi-species asymmetric exclusion processes on the circle has in general a non-trivial structure, which can be described using multi-queue systems \cite{A:TASEPring, FM:TASEPmulti,M:StationaryASEP}.